centau/ecr/docs/api/View.md

 For single component views, this returns the exact amount of entities in the view.

-For multiple component views, this returns an estimate of the amount of entities.
+For multiple component views, this returns an estimated amount of entities.
-This estimate will never be greater than the actual amount of entities.
+This estimate will never be less than the actual amount of entities.

 ---